Eschatologue/CM_wiki/docs/gameplay/phb/condition.md

 While you have the Prone condition, you experience the following effects.

 ***Restricted Movement.*** Your only movement options are to crawl or to spend an amount of movement equal to half your Speed (round down) to right yourself and thereby end the condition.
-If your Speed is 0, you can’t right yourself.
+If your Speed is 0, you can't right yourself.

 ***Attacks Affected.*** You have Disadvantage on attack rolls.
 An attack roll against you has Advantage if the attacker is within 5 feet of you.
 Otherwise, that attack roll has Disadvantage.